M-MSilva/Analyzing-User-Satisfaction-in-Applications---end_to_end_project/README.md

 and see the application running on your machine. :open_mouth:

-you can also put all the files in the deploy folder in google colab, install just the streamlit o and type:
+you can also put all files from deploy folder in google colab, and finally just install streamlit and type:
 ```bash
 !pip install Streamlit==1.12.2
 !streamlit run main.py & npx localtunnel --port 8501